Nicole, Erica and Jaclyn Dahm: Early lives

 The triplets grew up in Jordan, Minnesota, and attended Jordan's public schools.
 Originally intending to become nurses, they enrolled at the University of Minnesota after high school.

 Career

 Playboy career

-They are the Playmates centerfold for the Girls of the Big Ten December 1998 issue of Playboy magazine.
+They were the Playmates centerfold for the Girls of the Big Ten December 1998 issue of Playboy magazine.
 According to their Playboy interview, Nicole and Erica have tiny black ink dots (one and two dots, respectively and Jaclyn has no mark) tattooed onto their buttocks, which their parents used to distinguish the three girls when they were babies.
 They tried out for Playboys "Girls of the Big Ten" issue on the suggestion of their father.

-They are the second set of triplets to be featured in the United States edition of Playboy, after "The Trio from Rio, The Amazing Brazilian Triplets" who were featured in the November 1993 issue.
+They were the second set of triplets to be featured in the United States edition of Playboy, after "The Trio from Rio, The Amazing Brazilian Triplets" who were featured in the November 1993 issue.
 The Dahm sisters were featured in several issues of Playboy, but appeared on only one cover, that of Playboy Australia for June 1999.